-Though you can of course learn many versions of this track, this beginner tutorial (Video below right) can take you through playing it with basic chords.
-You just need G, C, and D. Since the song involves relatively quick chord switching, it'll make practicing chord changes a lot more fun.
+Though you can, of course, learn many versions of this track, this beginner tutorial (Video below right) can take you through playing it with basic chords.
+You just need G, C, and D. Since the song involves relatively quick chord switching, it’ll make practicing chord changes much more fun.

 The song was inspired by a true story.
 It’s written about a fire that destroyed a casino in Switzerland, completely derailing Deep Purple’s plan to record and release an album.

 You can effectively play the iconic riff from this Deep Purple song while playing power chords.
 And as is the case with many rock songs, the power of “Smoke on the Water” doesn’t come from its complexity.
 If anything, it’s the song’s catchy yet relatively simple tune (Video below left) that’s given its enduring popularity.